SNP chief executive Peter Murrell resigns over membership row

 "I have concluded that I should stand down now, so the party can focus fully on issues about Scotland's future," he said.

-He added that he had no role in the running of the election contest.
+Mr Murrell added that he had no role in the running of the election contest.

 "I have worked for independence all my life and will continue to do so, albeit in a different capacity, until it is achieved - and I do firmly believe that independence is now closer than ever," he said.